mtlynch/mtlynch.io/content/retrospectives/2020/04/index.md

 | Scavenger Hunt Earnings | $100.00       | $0.00      | <font color="red">-$100.00 (-100%)</font>     |
 | **Total Earnings**      | **$100.00**   | **$0.00**  | **<font color="red">-$100.00 (-100%)</font>** |

+WanderJest was struggling in the first half of the month.
+In the second half of the month, visits were basically nil, as every live show was canceled.

 ### [Is It Keto](https://isitketo.org)

 | Metric                    | February 2020 | March 2020  | Change                                       |